gsime1/stringql/README.md

                        table="people",
                        filter_col="family_name")

-for name in curs:  # when reading do_query returns iterable cursor
+for name in curs:  # when reading do_query returns an iterable cursor object
     print(name)  # prints tuples, like: ("john",) ...
 curs.close()  # always close your cursor
 ```

 ### the connect method
 You can connect to the postgres instance by using the libpq string, or the dsn keyword arguments:
-- *libpq_string*: e.g. MydB("dbname=test user=postgres password=secret")
+- *libpq_string*: MydB("dbname=test user=postgres password=secret")
 - *dsn kwargs*: MyDb(dbname="test", user="postgres", password="secret")
 - *schema*: defaulted to None, in which case you'll connect to the public schema.
-Otherwise it'll create the schema for
+Otherwise it'll create the schema and
-you and connect you to it.
+set `search_path` to it.

 ### the parameterise_query method
-The `parameterize_query()` function forms a Composable representing a snippet of SQL statement.
+The `parameterize_query()` function forms a [Composable object](https://www.psycopg.org/docs/sql.html#psycopg2.sql.Composable)
+ representing a snippet of SQL statement.
 It all happens behind the curtains when you call the `.do_query()` method.

 - *query*: query string. see [here](https://www.psycopg.org/docs/sql.html#psycopg2.sql.SQL) for basic rules on how to form